 |Renewable Energy Sources|

-Baxter also has implemented several on-site renewable energy projects recently.
-The capacity of the company’s total on-site solar PV and solar hot water systems at year-end 2011 was estimated to be 1.2 MWh.
-The following are examples of Baxter renewable energy systems:
+Baxter also has recently implemented several on-site renewable energy projects.
+The capacity of the company’s total on-site solar PV and solar hot water systems at year-end 2012 was approximately 1.0 MW.
+Examples include the following:

 - 2011 – Baxter installed solar hot water or PV systems at its Orth, Austria; Vienna, Austria; São Paulo, Brazil and Cuernavaca, Mexico, facilities.

 - 2010-2011 – Baxter installed geothermal systems at its locations in Orth, Austria, and Marsa, Malta.
-(Baxter had previously installed a geothermal system at its office in Munich, Germany about 15 years ago.)
+(Baxter previously had installed a geothermal system at its office in Munich, Germany.

 - 2010 – Baxter installed solar PV systems at its Los Angeles, California, United States, and Aibonito, Puerto Rico, facilities.

-As world energy prices rise and carbon constraints intensify, Baxter will continue to adopt, where feasible, renewable energy and alternative lower-carbon fuels.
+As world energy prices rise and carbon constraints intensify, Baxter will continue to adopt renewable energy and alternative lower-carbon fuels, where feasible.

 High-performance green buildings provide many benefits that enhance employee productivity and reduce operating expense.
-Baxter has incorporated green building design principles and achieved or is working toward U.S. Green Building Council Leadership in Energy and Environmental Design (LEED) certification at several sites, including Baxter facilities in Vienna, Austria (achieved LEED Gold certification in 2011); Rome, Italy (achieved LEED Silver certification in 2011); and Mississauga, Canada (targeting LEED Gold certification in 2012).
-See Case Study: Employees and the Environment Benefit from New Vienna, Austria, Green Building and EHS Management Systems for a summary of Baxter Green Building Certifications.
+Baxter has incorporated green building design principles and has achieved or is working toward U.S. Green Building Council Leadership in Energy and Environmental Design (LEED) certification at several sites (see EHS Management Systems and Certifications).